 I have a Dell PC and I’m pretty much used to it as I’ve used a PC my entire life!

 If you have the money to invest, and you like all things fruit (aka apple), then by all means, checkout the Mac below.

 Common Questions/FAQ About Homeschool Products/Supplies

 What homeschool products/supplies do you use most often?

-Mama – Laptop, pens, paper, printer, planner
+For mama – Laptop, pens, paper, printer, planner

-Children- Pencils, books, paper
+For the kids- Pencils, books, paper

 Can you homeschool for free?